E-Commerce and GST Provisions in India

 Levy of Tax on E commerce

-AS per Section 8(4), the central or State government on recommendation of GST council may specify categories of services on which tax shall be paid by the electronic commerce operator if such services are supplied through it.
+AS per Section 9(5) of GST Act and Section 5(5) of IGST Act, the central or State government on recommendation of GST council may specify categories of services on which tax shall be paid by the electronic commerce operator if such services are supplied through it.

 All the provision of the act shall apply to such operator as if he is the person liable for paying tax in relation to supply of such services.

-Schedule V of Model GST Law provide that E Commerce operator and Sellers selling goods through e-commerce portal would be required to register under the GST law irrespective of exemption limit specify under the Act.
+Section 24 of GST Law provide that E Commerce operator and Sellers selling goods through e-commerce portal would be required to register under the GST law irrespective of exemption limit specify under the Act.

 Tax Collected at Source (TCS)

 Section 52 of GST law deals with Tax Collection at Source (TCS) provisions for e commerce operator.
 Its provide that every electronic commerce operator, not being an agent, shall collect an amount calculated at the rate of one percent of the net value of taxable supplies made through it where the consideration with respect to such supplies is to be collected by the operator.